DavidAppleyard.com

 Words Often Confused

-An alphabetical listing of well-known English troublemakers
+150 well-known English troublemakers

 Making Sense of Vexing Vocabulary

-In this section of our English User Guides we'll attempt to clarify differences in meaning between words which, because they look or sound very similar, tend to cause confusion among both foreign students of English and native speakers alike.
+Here we'll attempt to clarify differences in meaning between words which, because they look or sound very similar, tend to cause confusion among both foreign students of English and native speakers alike.

-British English has retained a richer variety of spellings (e.g. check and cheque, or story and storey).
-So it is probably safe to say there is less scope for errors in
+It will soon become apparent that, in order to distinguish between homonyms with entirely different meanings, British English has retained a richer variety of spellings (e.g. check and cheque, tire and tyre, or story and storey).
+So it is probably fair to say there is less scope for error in AmE (American English) than in BrE (British English).

-Examples of Usage, or Clarification
+Confusing Words Examples of Usage, or Other Clarification

 accede + exceed (1) He acceded to the man's request.